escobera/escobera.github.com/source/_posts/2012-04-09-nginx-plus-upload-module-and-carrierwave.markdown

 end
 {% endcodeblock %}

-The trick here is simulate a ActionDispatch::Http::UploadedFile being passed to carrierwave.
+The trick here is to simulate a `ActionDispatch::Http::UploadedFile` being passed to carrierwave.

 This will send the file to the right place, but I still have some quirks to solve.
 Like the temporary dir cleanup task and the content_type validation.
 Once I get the hang of those I'll update this post.